Armen Sarkissian: Political, diplomatic, business career

 In November 1991, Sarkissian established the Armenian Embassy in London, the first Armenian diplomatic mission in the West.
 In addition to his diplomatic mission in the UK, he went on to become Senior Ambassador to Europe, and ambassador to NATO, to Belgium and the Netherlands, Luxembourg and the Vatican.
 In 1995–96, he was the Head of Mission of Armenia to the European Union.

 In 1996, Sarkissian was elected Prime Minister of Armenia.
 In his short tenure, he initiated significant economic and political changes, including the abolition of the Ministry of Information, which paved the way for press freedom for the first time since Armenia's independence in 1992.
 He also presided over a restructuring of Armenia's energy sector, which had suffered serious setbacks during the war with Azerbaijan, and oversaw reforms in the government and civil service.
 Sarkissian resigned in 1997 after being diagnosed with cancer and was succeeded by Robert Kocharyan.

 Following his recovery, Sarkissian was appointed as Special Advisor to the President of the European Bank for Reconstruction and Development (EBRD) and as a Governor of EBRD from 1998 to 2000.
 Sarkissian also built a lucrative private career as a consultant and business adviser to some of the world's biggest multinationals.

 Sarkissian was also one of the directors of Eurasia House International, a Vice Chairman of the EastWest Institute in New York, and the Founding Director of the Eurasia Centre at Cambridge University's Judge Business School (2001-2011).
 Sarkissian has held various honorary and executive positions, including as a Member of Dean's Advisory Board at Harvard Kennedy School, Dean's Advisory Board at Harris School of Public Policy Studies at the University of Chicago, Member of the Board of Trustees of the International School in Dilijan, Member of the Euro-Atlantic Security Initiative, Member of International Research & Exchanges Board (IREX), Member of the Global Leadership Foundation and Member of the International Economic Alliance and Global Leadership Foundation.
 Sarkissian's focus in these roles has often involved supporting democratic leadership, preventing and resolving conflict through mediation, and prompting good governance in the form of democratic institutions, open markets, human rights and the rule of law.

-Sarkissian was a trustee of the Armenian General Benevolent Union, the largest Armenian charity worldwide.
+Sarkissian is a trustee of the Armenian General Benevolent Union, the largest Armenian charity worldwide based in New York.
 He was an Honorary Senior Research Fellow at the School of Mathematical Sciences at Queen Mary University of London.

 President of Armenia

 Election

 President Serzh Sargsyan offered the presidency to Sarkissian on an official television broadcast on 19 January 2018 with a public request to shoulder responsibility in enhancing Armenia's foreign relations, diaspora affairs, foreign investment, science, education and culture.
 Sarkissian's candidacy was supported by the ruling Republican Party.
-He also enjoyed additional support from the Armenian Revolutionary Federation bloc, as well as from the Tsarukian Parliamentary bloc.
+He also enjoyed additional support from the ARF bloc, as well as from the Tsarukian Parliamentary bloc.

 Sarkissian was elected president by a majority of the National Assembly on 2 March 2018, winning 90 votes in a 105-member House.